 I’ve since been back on two other occasions and my impressions have done a complete turnaround.
 And my last visit was my favourite by far.
 I finally plucked up the courage to make some purchases, to do the dance with the merchants showing off their fine apricots, peppercorn blends, and perfume oils.
 Now I wouldn’t dream of going to the city without scheduling a stop.” — Vanessa Chiasson

 “The spice market was everything we expected–a sensory experience like no other.
 It draws you in with fragrant, colourful, raucous chatter.
 I still dream of a sweet earthy spice mixture brought home from there that I used in muffins and cookies.” — Melinda Crow

 “I loved the colors, textures and flavors of the Spice Market – all of my senses were awakened and confirmed I was in Istanbul.” — Suzanne Wolko, PhilaTravelGirl

-I don’t think that one single visit to the Grand Bazaar and Spice Market in Istanbul is enough because the multitude of shops is so overwhelming, but I can say that one single visit is enough time to fall madly in love with the friendly people, delicious aroma and glorious sights.
+I don’t think that one single visit to the Grand Bazaar and Spice Market in Istanbul is enough because the multitude of shops is so overwhelming, but I can say that one single visit to this famous Ottoman shopping mecca is enough time to fall madly in love with the friendly people, delicious aroma and glorious sights.